aleksandrbazhin/GdPerfMonitor/readme.md

 - Not redraw plots every frame, but draw on texture, shift it and add one line each redraw
 - ~~Make less checks every frame by subclassing custom plot and performance plot from base plot~~ Done
-- Rewrite drawing with GDNative
+- Rewrite drawing with GDNative?
+- Make it a plugin